lertsoft/GPD_WIN4/README.md

 ***Turning off the LEDs on the WIN 4**
  * Open the win controls app on the WIM4
- * Go to "Mouse model customization"
+ * Go to "Mouse mode customization"
  * look for "status"
  * Next to status there will be an "on" button press that to turn it off
  ![](images/WINCO.jpg)